Alejoho/my-journey/README.md

 On August 25th, 2023, I started my new project and challenge: **“Green House Schedule.”**

 I spent about two weeks planning how to approach it, gathering requirements from my clients, roughly designing the UI, and defining the data.
 The logic part took longer.
-I struggled with impostor syndrome and told myself: *“Let’s first design how to approach the main algorithm of the program.”*
+I struggled with impostor syndrome and told myself: *“Let’s first design how to approach the main algorithm of the program, because if I can't manage to create this, there is no point in creating all the structure around it.”* If the core don't work the rest is useless.

 That was the true purpose of this project, determining **when to grow client orders while considering the business’s limited resources** (such as area, seedling trays, manual labor, and time).
 I thought: *If I can’t figure this out, why even continue with the project?*

 But I persevered.
 I came up with a feasible approach and started building.

-A few months later, I run into Git and realized I needed to properly learn Git and source control—knowledge I hadn’t yet mastered.
+A few months later, I run into Git and realized I needed to properly learn Git and source control, knowledge I hadn’t yet mastered.
 So, I paused development and studied Git; again with Juan Díaz on his YouTube channel [Píldoras Informáticas](https://www.youtube.com/@pildorasinformaticas).
 It took me almost a month to get to the level I wanted, but with hard work, I achieved it.

 * **8/23/2023** – Finished the [“Curso Git & GitHub” from Píldoras Informáticas](https://www.youtube.com/playlist?list=PLU8oAlHdN5BlyaPFiNQcV0xDqy0eR35aU)